NativeScript/docs-v8/architecture-concepts/metadata.md

 # Metadata

 To allow JavaScript code to call into native iOS or Android code both NativeScript runtimes need the so called **_metadata_**.
 It contains all the necessary information about each of the supported native classes, interfaces, protocols, structures, enumerations, functions, variables, etc. and is generated at build time by examining the native libraries from the iOS/Android operating systems' SDKs and any third-party libraries and frameworks that are used by the {N} application.
-More detailed descriptions about the iOS and Android metadata format and features can be found in these two articles:

 ## Android Metadata